AIMultipleAIMultiple

 In 2023, Visa leveraged AI to prevent 80 million fraudulent transactions totaling $40 billion.
 Its AI models assess transaction risk in milliseconds, detecting anomalies such as unusual charges or spending patterns before they impact customers.

-Similar AI systems are used by major banks to monitor logins and fund transfers, flagging events like large transactions from unfamiliar locations or devices.
+Major banks utilize similar AI systems to monitor logins and fund transfers, flagging events such as large transactions from unfamiliar locations or devices.
 These tools often enable real-time fraud prevention by freezing suspicious activity and notifying analysts.

-Visa’s case underscores how AI has become central to fraud mitigation across the financial sector.
+Visa’s case highlights how AI has become a central component in fraud mitigation across the financial sector.
 11

 12. AI for financial data discovery and protection